-Moroccan Tcharmela Marinated Olives 10 oz.
+Moroccan Tcharmela Marinated Olives 10 oz. description:

 Tcharmela Green Olives - not pitted - 10 oz/280 gr by Mustapha's Moroccan, Morocco.